Family History: The Independence Movement

 My grandfather was born in an agricultural family in coastal Andhra Pradesh.
-In this village along a stream that flowed from the Krishna river, stood a shrine to a Sufi saint named Saidulu.
-So when my grandfather was born, his parents named Saidulu.
-Saidulu is the Telugu pronunciation of the common name, Said.
+His parents named him after a local Sufi saint, Saidulu.
 In the diverse religious landscape of coastal Andhra, a Hindu child carrying a Muslim saint's blessing was beautifully unremarkable.

 In the 1940s, my grandfather was a teenager, and a fervor was taking hold of his sleepy town.
-The independence movement had reached the agricultural heartland, and here it wore a distinctly Marxist face.
+The independence movement had reached the agricultural heartland, and here it wore a Marxist face.
 The peasant organizers of Andhra weren't just fighting the British.
-The young Marxists of Andhra dreamed of a world where farmers could live and thrive, a world without caste violence, religious violence, or discrimination – a world of peace and equality.
+They dreamed of a world where farmers could live and thrive, a world without caste violence, religious violence, or discrimination – a world of peace and equality.
 The India they imagined wasn't just free; it was fair.
 For young Saidulu, like for many young people, the call of justice was irresistible.

-He decided to follow Gandhi's strategy for pushing the British out: flood the jails, fill the streets, and make the country ungovernable through the sheer presence of peaceful masses of human bodies.
-Saidulu put his body on the line, and he often ended up in jail.
-(In fact, he got set up with my grandmother while in jail, but that’s a story for another time.)
+~70-80 million people died of starvation in India under British rule, even though there was plenty of food grown.
+I am one generation removed from the mass starvation and disease that my grandparents witnessed.
+At 16, my grandfather decided to follow Gandhi's strategy for pushing the British out: flood the jails, fill the streets, and make the country ungovernable through the sheer presence of peaceful masses of human bodies.
+He put his body on the line, and he often ended up in jail.
+(In fact, he got set up with my grandmother while in jail.
+But the social world of anti-colonial prisoners is a story for another time.)

 Not every non-violent protest stayed non-violent.
 The police would charge with lathis (long sticks) and the protestors would take their beatings without moving.
 Sometimes the crowds surged, the officers panicked, and the lathi charge became gunfire.
 The soldiers usually aimed high, over the heads of the crowd.